Polymer/vscode-plugin/README.md

 The plugin will be published on the official marketplace once it's released.
 For now, download the latest `.vsix` file [directly off github](https://github.com/Polymer/vscode-plugin/releases) and install it with the `code` command on your CLI. e.g.

     code ./polymer-plugin-0.0.1.vsix

-You can probably also drag and drop the file or open it directly in vscode in any of a number of other ways.

 ### Try it out on a simple example project